Bomma-Pranay/Bomma-Pranay/README.md

 **Bomma-Pranay/Bomma-Pranay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->

-A Mathematics and Art lover which led me to Data Science and Visualization.
-I am interested in solving real-world problems using Data that help improve our decisions & lives.
-Currently, learning & working on some cool Data Science projects.
-I believe that with the help of Data Science, there are infinite possibilities for innovations.
-I am really excited to witness and be a part of it.
-I also love to teach and I am a constant learner.
+I'm Pranay, a passionate individual with a love for both Mathematics and Art.
+They may seem like an unlikely pair, but for me, they opened the door to the fascinating world of Data Science and Visualization.
+My primary drive lies in leveraging data-driven insights to tackle real-world challenges, ultimately enhancing decision-making processes and positively impacting lives.

+I'm actively learning and diving into exciting Data Science projects.
+I firmly believe that data holds infinite potential for innovation, and I'm thrilled to be at the forefront of this ever-evolving field.

 <!--- 🔭 I’m currently working on NLP-->
 - 🌱 I’m currently learning CNNs